iskandar172nuhu/eks-production-infra/README.md

 It demonstrates how to design, provision, and operate a **secure, scalable Kubernetes environment (Amazon EKS)** using Infrastructure as Code and automated CI/CD pipelines.

-The platform is fully automated using **Terraform for infrastructure provisioning**, **Docker for containerization**, and **GitHub Actions with OIDC for secure deployments**, eliminating the need for static credentials.
+The platform is fully automated using **Terraform for infrastructure provisioning**, **Docker for containerization**, and **GitHub Actions with OIDC for secure deployments**, eliminating the need for static credentials

 ---